-Minn.
-Stat.
-CHARTER SCHOOLS Workpaper Section Yes No Reference § 471.425, subd.
-2 B. Prompt Payment of Local Government Bills Standard payment period is: - 35 days from receipt for governing boards that meet at least once a month; - 45 days from receipt of goods or services or invoice, whichever is later, for governing boards that do not meet at least once per month; and - 45 days from receipt for joint powers entities. § 471.425, subd.
-2 Were all bills paid within the time period set by the terms of the contract or within the standard payment period? § 471.425, subd.
+Section Y es INO Reference § 471.425, subd.
+2 B. Prompt Payment of Local Government Bills 3000.
+2 Standard payment period is: - 35 days from receipt for governing boards that meet at least once a month; - 45 days from receipt of goods or services or invoice, whichever is later, for governing boards that do not meet at least once per month; and - 45 days from receipt for joint powers entities. § 471.425, subd.
+2 1.
+Were all bills paid within the time period set by the terms of the contract or within the standard payment period? § 471.425, subd.
 4 The charter school must pay interest on bills not paid in a timely manner.
 The interest rate is 11⁄2 percent per month or part of a month.
 The minimum monthly interest on a bill of \$100 or more is \$10. § 471.425, subd.
 4 2.
 For bills paid after the time period set by the contract or the standard payment period, did the charter school calculate and pay interest as required by law? § 471.425, subd.
 4a 3.
 Did each contract between the charter school and a prime contractor require the prime contractor to pay subcontractors within ten days of receipt of payment from the charter school or pay interest at the rate of 11⁄2 percent per month or any part of a month?
-Note: The interest penalties in these questions do not apply to good faith disputes. §§ 124E.16, subd.
+Note: The interest penalties in these questions do not apply to good faith disputes. \$\$ 124E.16, subd.
 1 & 471.38, subds.
 3 and 3a Part IX.
-Claims and Disbursements - Electronic Funds Transfe er A. Charter schools may make electronic funds transfers under certain subd.
-1 & 471.38, subds.
-3 and 3a Part IX.
-Claims and Disdursements - Electronic Funds Trans ier A. Charter schools may make electronic funds transfers under certain conditions.
-A charter school may make electronic funds transfers for: a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund; d. vendor payments; and e. payment of bond principal, bond interest, and a fiscal agent service charge from the debt redemption fund.
+Claims and Disbursements - Electronic Funds Transf er A. Charter schools may make electronic funds transfers under certain conditions.
+1. A charter school may make electronic funds transfers for: a. a claim for payment from an imprest payroll bank account or investment of excess money; b. payment of tax or aid anticipation certificates; c. payment of contributions to a pension or retirement fund;

 Minn.
 Stat.
-CHARTER SCHOOLS Workpape Section Yes No Reference B. Did the charter school use electronic funds transfers only for the above enumerated transactions?
-C. Did the charter school enact a plan containing the following policy controls requiring: annual delegation of authority to make electronic funds transfers to a designated business administrator?
+CHARTER SCHOOLS Workpape Section Yes No Reference 1 B. Did the charter school use electronic funds transfers only for the above enumerated transactions?
+C. Did the charter school enact a plan containing the following policy controls requiring: 1. annual delegation of authority to make electronic funds transfers to a designated business administrator?
 2. the disbursing bank to keep a certified copy of delegation of authority?
 3. identification of the initiator of each electronic transfer?
 4. the initiator to document the request and obtain approval for each transfer from the designated business administrator, before initiating the transfer?
 5. written confirmation of each transaction within one business day?
 6. a list of transactions to be submitted to the charter school's board at the next regular meeting after the transaction?